Most patients requiring an artificial airway can be managed with tracheal intubation, which can be

 Anterior cricoid pressure (Sellick maneuver) has previously been recommended before and during intubation to prevent passive regurgitation.
-However, current literature suggests that this maneuver may be less effective than once thought and may compromise laryngeal view during laryngoscopy.
+However, this maneuver may be less effective than once thought and may compromise laryngeal view during laryngoscopy.

 Most adults can accept a tube with an internal diameter of ≥ 8 mm; these tubes are preferable to smaller ones because they

-For adults (and sometimes in children), a rigid stylet should be placed in the tube, taking care to stop the stylet 1 to 2 cm before the distal end of the endotracheal tube, so that the tube tip remains soft.
+For adults (and sometimes for children), a rigid stylet should be placed in the tube, taking care to stop the stylet 1 to 2 cm before the distal end of the endotracheal tube, so that the tube tip remains soft.
 The stylet should then be used to make the tube straight to the beginning of the distal cuff; from that point, the tube is bent upward about 35° to form a hockey stick shape.
 This straight-to-cuff shape improves tube delivery and avoids blocking the operator’s view of the vocal cords during tube passage.
 Routinely filling the distal endotracheal tube cuff with air to check the balloon is not required; if this technique is used, care must be taken to remove all the air before tube insertion.

 The importance of identifying the epiglottis cannot be overstated.
 Identifying the epiglottis allows the operator to recognize critical airway landmarks and correctly position the laryngoscope blade.
 The epiglottis may rest against the posterior pharyngeal wall, where it blends in with the other pink mucus membranes or gets lost in the pool of secretions that invariably exists in the cardiac arrest patient’s airway.

-Success with the curved blade depends on the proper positioning of the blade tip in the vallecula and the direction of the lifting force (see Figure: Bimanual laryngoscopy.).
+Success with the curved blade depends on the proper positioning of the blade tip in the vallecula and the direction of the lifting force (see figure ).
 Lifting the epiglottis by either technique reveals the posterior laryngeal structures (arytenoid cartilages, interarytenoid notch), glottis, and vocal cords.
 If the tip of the blade is too deep, laryngeal landmarks may be entirely bypassed, and the dark, round hole of the esophagus may be mistaken for the glottis opening.